eddiemf/vue-scrollactive/README.md

 /**
  * Class that will be applied in the menu item.
  *
  * @default 'is-active'
  * @type {String}
  */
 activeClass: {
   type: String,
-  default: 'is-active'
+  default: 'is-active',
 },

 /**